TysonStanley/tysonstanley.github.io/assets/Syllabi/Syllabus_7610.md

 ## Course Purpose:

-Research Design & Analysis II is designed to provide the student with a practical, applied approach to the application of fundamental behavioral and educational research design and statistical principles.
+*Regression Analysis* is designed to provide the student with a practical, applied approach to the application of fundamental behavioral and educational research design and statistical principles.
 Students will learn how to differentiate and appropriately select the best statistical methods for use in various research designs and analytical problems.
 This course will mostly focus on the general linear model, the building block of nearly all analyses discussed in EDUC/PSY 6600.

 ## Two Prerequisites:

-1. Completion of EDUC/PSY 6570 ‘Introduction to Educational & Psychological Research’ (or approved equivalent)
+1. Completion of EDUC/PSY 6570 (or approved equivalent)
 2. Completion of EDUC/PSY 6600

 These prerequisites are mandated by the College of Education & Human Services to ensure that each student has the necessary background knowledge to be successful in this course.
 Both EDUC/PSY 6570 and EDUC/PSY 6600 must be completed with a passing grade prior to enrolling in EDUC/PSY 7610, precluding concurrent enrollment.